alejandrocosta1988/java-study-topics/README.md

 The key point here is the operator `::`.
 It separates the method name from an object or class.
 The method can be an instance method or a static method.

 The body of the lambda expression must declare ONLY one method, and nothing more.
 Otherwise it won't be possible to convert it to a method reference.

+It is also possible to invoke a constructor using a Constructor Reference.
+In this case, the method called by the reference will be a constructor of a class.
+If the class has more than one constructor, the appropriate constructor will be automatically selected by the compiler.